-What is an SVG Document?
+What is an SVG File? - Pros, Cons, XML Code

 Scalable Vector Graphics (SVG) is an XML language for creating two-dimensional vector and mixed vector/raster graphics.
 SVG document is a text file that describes images as geometric primitives: lines, curves, shapes, text, etc. Vector objects are constructed and stored as a set of commands, numbers, formulas, not in a pixel grid as in bitmaps.
 This means vector SVGs can be significantly resized without loss of quality, making them ideal for icons, logos, SVG sprites, and more.
 Because SVGs are written in XML code, they store information in plain text rather than shapes.
 This allows search engines like Google to read SVG graphics for their keywords, which can help a website move up in search rankings.

 SVG format has all the vector graphics advantages, as well as many other pros over bitmap image formats.
 Vector file format is widely used in the web, and understanding the basics of SVG will be helpful for developers.

 Elements and Attributes